-We have collected three of our favourites that we will introduce in the following.
-Furthermore GOYOH would be delighted to assist you in your journey to achieve your dreams.
+We have collected three of our favorites that we will introduce in the following.
+Furthermore, GOYOH would be delighted to assist you in your journey to achieve your dreams.
 Contact us for personalized experiences and exclusive courses.
-All experiences will be accommodated by professional translators and we can conveniently organise accommodation and dining or private chef services as well.
+All experiences will be accommodated by professional translators and we can conveniently organize accommodation and dining or private chef services as well.

 Beat the Clay in Arita

-Arita is a small town in the southern island of Kyushu and is known all around Japan and beyond for its pottery.
+Arita is a small town on the southern island of Kyushu and is known all around Japan and beyond for its pottery.
 Japan has a long history and culture of creating ceramics, some of which date back to 10,000 BCE making it one of the oldest pottery traditions in the world.
 The legacy of Arita ware started around 400 years ago when Korean craftsmen introduced the production of porcelain to the area (a first for Japan) which then quickly rose to becoming a leader in production and development.
-Subsequently Arita dominated the porcelain market and provided the main source of Japanese porcelain exports to China and Europe from the mid 17th-century.
+Subsequently, Arita dominated the porcelain market and provided the main source of Japanese porcelain exports to China and Europe from the mid-17th-century.

-The entire city is dedicated to pottery and ceramics which are visible at attractions, museums and shops all around the city.
-Arita ware is most commonly known as blue and white porcelain, some of which with added overglaze colours.
+The entire city is dedicated to pottery and ceramics which are visible at attractions, museums, and shops all around the city.
+Arita ware is most commonly known as blue and white porcelain, some of which with added overglaze colors.